Havagoodone/tf-StyleGAN2-windows/README.md

 # [StyleGAN2 by NVIDIA](https://github.com/NVlabs/stylegan2)
 Baisc Setting and Informations For StyleGAN2 with tensorflow by NVIDIA

-If you need more information, visit [StyleGAN2](https://github.com/NVlabs/stylegan2)
+If you need more details, visit [StyleGAN2](https://github.com/NVlabs/stylegan2)

 # Test Environment
 * OS : Windows